Free content on iamkate.com

 Copyright limits creativity and holds back progress by restricting our rights to build upon the works of others.
 Copyleft licences attempt to use copyright against itself, but “the master’s tools will never dismantle the master’s house”, as Audre Lorde remarked in a different context.

-All content on my site is released under the terms of the Creative Commons CC0 1.0 Universal Legal Code.
+All content on my site is released under the terms of the CC0 1.0 Universal Legal Code.
 This means I have waived all copyright and related rights to the extent possible under law, with the intention of dedicating the content to the public domain.
 You can use and adapt it without attribution.

 Privacy